Tech-at-DU/Flask-Playlister/P01-Index-Playlists/content.md

 Notice how we are making a mock array of playlists, and sending that in as an object into the template `playlists=playlists`.
 So the variable `playlists` will be available in our template.

+## Stretch Challenge

+Throughout Make School tutorials, you'll see sections designated by a green box with a trophy symbol.
+These are **stretch challenges**, and are provided for those who want to dive deeper on a topic, or get more practice.
+They are not required to complete the tutorial, but we encourage you to try them!
+More practice is always beneficial!

+> [challenge]
+>
+> Can you make changes to your `playlists` array in `app.py` and see it reflected in your `playlists_index` template?

 # Errors are Your Friends!

 If you refresh `localhost:5000/playlists` right now what do you see?
 An error! **That's ok!** Errors are our friends.
 What does the error say?
 I bet it says something like "I can't find the template 'playlists_index'".
 That makes sense because we haven't made it yet!
 It's ok to complete coding tasks in an order that throws a predictable error.